Traditional knowledge GIS: Current issues and effectiveness

 There is a disparate nature to implementations of traditional knowledge GIS across geographies.
-Though developing nations utilize some forms of participatory GIS, communities there are less likely to gain access to expensive databases and cartographic methods than those in developed nations.
+Though developing nations utilize some forms of participatory GIS, their communities are less likely to gain access to expensive databases and cartographic methods compared to those in developed nations.

-The overall effectiveness of traditional knowledge GIS has not been determined conclusively.
-Advocates for traditional mapping point to successes in acquiring land titles, managing local databases, and creating new skill sets for local communities worldwide.
-Detractors cite cost, the need for specialized training, and cultural differences as reasons GIS may be inappropriate for these applications.
-Traditional knowledge GIS analyze the nature of political and social struggles that lead to competing resource claims.
-They are powerful tools for mediation and negotiation among coexisting social groups.
+The overall effectiveness of traditional knowledge GIS has not been conclusively determined.
+Those who advocate for traditional mapping cite successes in acquiring land titles, managing local databases, and creating new skill sets for local communities worldwide.
+However, detractors cite cost, the need for specialized training, and cultural differences as reasons GIS may be inappropriate for these applications.

+Software

-No cost or open source traditional knowledge software
+No cost or open-source software

 The Nunaliit Atlas Framework was developed by and is maintained by the Geomatics and Cartographic Research Centre at Carleton University.
-The focus of this software is to create community Atlas projects.
+The focus of this software is to create community atlas projects.

 Commercial software

 The CEDAR tool has a number of modules focused on contact relationship management, consultation for development projects, heritage projects and GIS.
-This software is provided either as a hosted service or as a computer located in client offices.

 The LOUIS toolkit is a suite of tools for recording, managing and using traditional land use and traditional knowledge information.
-This software is provided as a hosted service with complementary desktop and mobile applications.
-Complementary to these hosted services is a mobile data collection application.